Robustly learning the Hamiltonian dynamics of a superconducting quantum processor: Methods

 Our mindset for solving the identification problem is based on the eigendecomposition $h = \sum_{k= 1}^N \lambda_k \proj {v_k}$ of the coefficient matrix $h$ in terms of eigenvectors $\ket{v_k}$ and eigenvalues $\lambda_k$.
 We can write the data \eqref{eq:data model methods} in matrix form as

 where we have dropped $S$ and $M$ for the time being.
 This decomposition suggests a simple procedure to identify the Hamiltonian using Fourier data analysis.
 From the matrix-valued time series data $y[l]$ \eqref{eq:diagonalized data}, we identify the Hamiltonian coefficient matrix $h$ in two steps.
 First, we determine the eigenfrequencies of $h$.
-Second, we recover the eigenbasis of $h$.
-To achieve those identification tasks with the largest possible robustness and accuracy, it is key to exploit all available structure at hand.
+Second, we identify the eigenbasis of $h$.
+To achieve those identification tasks with the largest possible robustness to error, it is key to exploit all available structure at hand.

-\textbf{Step 1: Frequency extraction.} In order to estimate the spectrum to the best available accuracy levels, we exploit that the signal is \emph{sparse} in Fourier space.
-Exploiting this structure allows to substantially denoise the signal and achieve a \emph{super-resolution} beyond the Nyquist limit \cite{CandesFernandez-Granda:2013, CandesFernandez-Granda:2014}.
-We achieve this with an adaptation of the ESPRIT algorithm proposed in Ref.~\cite{RoyPaulrajKailath:1986} and analyzed in its functioning in Refs.~\cite{Fannjiang:2016:ESPRIT, LiLiaoFannjiang:2019:Super-resolution}.
+\paragraph*{Step 1: Frequency extraction.} In order to robustly estimate the spectrum, we exploit that the signal is \emph{sparse} in Fourier space.
+This structure allows us to substantially denoise the signal and achieve \emph{super-resolution} beyond the Nyquist limit \cite{CandesFernandez-Granda:2013, CandesFernandez-Granda:2014}.
+A candidate algorithm for this task, suitable for scalar time-series, is the ESPRIT algorithm, which comes with rigorous recovery guarantees~\cite{Fannjiang:2016:ESPRIT,LiLiaoFannjiang:2019:Super-resolution}.
+To extract the Hamiltonian spectrum from the matrix time-series $y[l]$, we apply ESPRIT to the trace of the data series (for $S = M = \id$)

-To achieve optimal robustness of the recovery, we superimpose different time series $y_{m,n}$.
-Specifically, we compute the trace of the data matrix (for $S = M = \id$) as
+The drawback of this approach is that if the spectrum of the Hamiltonian is sufficiently crowded, which will happen for large $N$, the Fourier modes in $F[l]$ become indistinguishable and ESPRIT fails to identify the frequencies.
+In particular, ESPRIT is not able to identify degeneracies in the spectrum.

-We find $F[l]$ to be an \emph{equally weighted} linear combination of sinusoids.
-Thus, using $F[l]$ instead of the separate time series ensures an optimal signal-to-noise ratio for the simultaneous extraction of all frequencies.
-Our companion work \cite{learning_long_paper} describes in detail how ESPRIT~\cite{Fannjiang:2016:ESPRIT} recovers the desired spectral values robustly with super-resolution from such data.
-Suffice it here to say that the key idea is to set up a Hankel matrix and identify the dominant $n$-dimensional subspace of its range.
+To overcome this issue and obtain a truly scalable learning procedure applicable to degenerate spectra, we develop a new algorithm coined tensorESPRIT.
+TensorESPRIT extends the ideas of ESPRIT to the case of matrix-valued time series using tensor network techniques.
+Using tensorESPRIT also improves the robustness of frequency estimation to SPAM errors.
+For practical Hamiltonians, tensorESPRIT becomes necessary for systems with $N \gtrsim 12$; as we find in numerical simulations summarized in \cref{sec:benchmarking methods} and detail in Section IV.B of the SM.